jakobzhao/geog371/labs/lab01/readme.md

 ```
 >**Note:** This resume template is from [http://www.jasonfilley.com/resumeinmarkdown.html](http://www.jasonfilley.com/resumeinmarkdown.html).

 3\.
 In fact, you can use any text editor to generate Markdown files.
-If you do not have `Typora` at hand, we can also use Webstorm to craft Markdown files.
+If you do not have `Typora` at hand, you can also use `Webstorm` to craft Markdown files.
 To enable `Webstorm` to recognize the markdown syntax, you need to install a plugin named `Markdown Navigator`.
+To do that, open `Webstorm`, on the top menu, navigate through `File->Settings...`.
+In the popped up wind, click `Plugins` tab, and then click the "install jetbrain plugin.." on the bottom left of the window.
+In the newly poped-up window, search "markdown navigator" in the search box, as a result, the plugin "Markdown Navigator" appears, and you will need to install this plugin by pressing the green botton "install".
+Once installed, you will need to restart `WebStorm` to activiate this change.
+Please let the instructor know if you meet any difficulty in installing this plugin.

 ### 3.3 Upload files to GitHub